elmtree-askmo/cloudcannon-app/content/learn/biology/why-is-active-transport-necessary-for-moving-substances-against-their-concentration-gradient.md

 url: /learn/biology/questions/why-is-active-transport-necessary-for-moving-substances-against-their-concentration-gradient
 score: -1.0
 related_article1:
-    id: 167164
+    id: 167158
-    title: What types of substances are typically transported via endocytosis?
+    title: >-
+        What role do carrier proteins play in facilitated diffusion?
     subject: Biology
-    url: /learn/biology/questions/what-types-of-substances-are-typically-transported-via-endocytosis
+    url: /learn/biology/questions/what-role-do-carrier-proteins-play-in-facilitated-diffusion
 related_article2:
-    id: 167167
+    id: 167162
-    title: How does the lipid bilayer of the cell membrane act as a hydrophobic barrier?
+    title: >-
+        What is the significance of ATP in the function of pumps during active transport?
     subject: Biology
-    url: /learn/biology/questions/how-does-the-lipid-bilayer-of-the-cell-membrane-act-as-a-hydrophobic-barrier
+    url: /learn/biology/questions/what-is-the-significance-of-atp-in-the-function-of-pumps-during-active-transport
 related_article3:
-    id: 167162
+    id: 167163
-    title: What is the significance of ATP in the function of pumps during active transport?
+    title: >-
+        How does endocytosis differ from exocytosis in terms of vesicle formation and substance transport?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-significance-of-atp-in-the-function-of-pumps-during-active-transport
+    url: /learn/biology/questions/how-does-endocytosis-differ-from-exocytosis-in-terms-of-vesicle-formation-and-substance-transport
 related_article4:
-    id: 167158
+    id: 167161
-    title: What role do carrier proteins play in facilitated diffusion?
+    title: >-
+        How do transport proteins assist in the movement of ions and polar molecules across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/what-role-do-carrier-proteins-play-in-facilitated-diffusion
+    url: /learn/biology/questions/how-do-transport-proteins-assist-in-the-movement-of-ions-and-polar-molecules-across-the-cell-membrane
 related_article5:
-    id: 167163
+    id: 167161
-    title: How does endocytosis differ from exocytosis in terms of vesicle formation and substance transport?
+    title: >-
+        How do transport proteins assist in the movement of ions and polar molecules across the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/how-does-endocytosis-differ-from-exocytosis-in-terms-of-vesicle-formation-and-substance-transport
+    url: /learn/biology/questions/how-do-transport-proteins-assist-in-the-movement-of-ions-and-polar-molecules-across-the-cell-membrane
 ---

 &nbsp;